Valentin327/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

     Value: rm *
 )
 ----Task 1.
 Hello you
 Create a script that prints hello user, where user is the current Linux user.
+----Task 4.Global variables
+Create a script that lists environment variables.